-To understand how a magnet works, you need to understand that the electron doesn’t have an electric field or a magnetic field, it has an electromagnetic field.
+Yes, it is astonishing.
+Here we are in the 21st Century, and the Standard Model can’t explain how a magnet works.
+Because it can’t even explain the electron.
+That’s where it starts.
+It starts with the understanding that the electron doesn’t have an electric field or a magnetic field, it has an electromagnetic field.
 In fact it is electromagnetic field.
-We made it in gamma-gamma pair production, such that a 511keV electromagnetic wave is configured as a spin ½ standing wave.
+We made it in gamma-gamma pair production, reconfiguring a 511keV electromagnetic wave called a photon into a spin ½ standing wave called an electron or a positron.
 Hence the wave nature of matter.
-When you wrap a sinusoidal electro-magnetic field variation into a twisted double loop, the minimum and maximum field variation combine, along with all points in between, to leave you with an all-round standing field.
-But as Feynman said, there’s a circulation of energy in this so-called static condition.
-There is angular momentum in the field.
+When you wrap a sinusoidal electromagnetic field variation into a twisted double loop, the minimum and maximum field variations combine, along with all points in between, to leave you with an all-round phase-invariant standing field.
+As Feynman said, there’s a circulation of energy in this so-called static condition, there’s angular momentum in the field.
 The electron electromagnetic field looks static, but actually it’s dynamical, as suggested by the Poynting vector and evidenced by the Einstein-de Haas effect.
 The angular momentum is real.
 That’s why we have the right-hand-rule and the screw nature of electromagnetism.
 That’s why Hestenes used the word rotor.
 That’s why Radu and Volkov used the word vorton.
 That’s why Ehrenfest used the word spinor:

 It’s a three dimensional thing, but it’s easier to grasp the 2D version.
 The point to appreciate is that the electromagnetic field is somewhat similar to the gravitomagnetic field.
 It’s a “twist” field.
 Note though that if you’re moving through it or it’s moving through you, you might think of it as a “turn” field.
 Or a rotor field if you prefer.
 That’s what a magnetic field is.
 That’s why in 1871 Maxwell said this: “According to Ampère and all his followers, however, electric currents are regarded as a species of translation, and magnetic force as depending on rotation”.
 The Faraday effect is where a magnetic field rotates the polarization of light.
 We can even make a magnet by turning or rotating a piece of iron, as per the Barnett effect.
 We don’t call it rot for nothing.
-That’s why the simplest magnet is the electron itself.
-It behaves like a tiny bar magnet because it is in itself a rotor of sorts.
-It’s an optical vortex that looks like a phase-invariant standing wave with a standing field.
+That’s why the electron behaves like a tiny bar magnet because it is in itself a rotor of sorts.
+It’s an optical vortex that looks like a standing wave with a standing field.
 Schrödinger knew this.
 That’s why he talked about a wave group which gets into a small closed path.
-However the electron has an electromagnetic field rather than a magnetic field, and we need to look at something that doesn’t.
+Then we call it an electron, and then when we move it, we call it electric current.

 The current in the wire